Tips For Picking The Best Solar Company

 Ask the following questions before going solar:

 - How long have you been in business?
-(At least 3 years or more)
+(At least three years or more)

 - Are you NABCEP Certified?
 (It’s like being a board-certified surgeon, and is a voluntary certification) See NABCEP information.

 - Can I have a copy of your license and insurance?
 (Verify with license check at CSLB)

 - Do you use subcontractors involved in any part of your installation?

 - How much is the tax credit, and will I qualify?

 - Do you offer solar leasing, and will it offset my energy usage by 100%?